tunahorse/flask_deploy_script/README.md

 Script for deploying a Flask application using Gunicorn and Nginx on a Ubuntu server.
 The script sets up a virtual environment, installs necessary dependencies, and configures both Gunicorn and Nginx to serve a simple Flask application.
 Working on the smallest digital ocean box.

 The script will do the following.

 Update the server packages.
 Install Python3, Python3-venv, and Nginx.
 Set up a Python virtual environment.
 Install Flask and Gunicorn.
-      Configure and enable a Gunicorn service to run the Flask app. (made this public for any user to ease of use, can change permission as needed)
+Configure and enable a Gunicorn service to run the Flask app.
 Set permissions for the Gunicorn socket.
 Configure Nginx to reverse proxy to Gunicorn.
-      Restart and enable the necessary services.****
+Restart and enable the necessary services.
+Let me know if you have any other questions or need further assistance!

 ## Installation